pdinkins/branching-blockchain/README.md

-# branching-blockchain
+# Branching-Blockchain
 This repo contians networking and cryptographic modules.
+Please read the source code in the chain directory as it will always have the latest documentation written alongside the code.

 ## Dependencies
 #### Python3.6 https://www.python.org/